makidoja/DXLOG_KSTChat/README.md

 # DXLog KST Chat Bridge with AirScout

-**Version 2.1.3 — DXLog.net custom form for ON4KST, AirScout and DXLog rotator control**
+**Version 2.3.3 — DXLog.net custom form for ON4KST, AirScout and DXLog rotator control**

+## v2.3.3 maintenance fix

 <img width="1384" height="538" alt="image" src="https://github.com/user-attachments/assets/74dd7dd0-262e-44d2-9675-a4bd031e3d33" />

 <img width="1920" height="1032" alt="image" src="https://github.com/user-attachments/assets/5317c60f-1b2b-43d4-a0a5-fcd07f47e015" />

+- Right-clicking a callsign or message now shows only the KST Bridge menu.
+- DXLog's inherited log/entry context menu is suppressed on embedded bridge lists.
+- The DXLog colour/options menu remains available only from the bridge title bar.

 This custom form combines the ON4KST chat service with DXLog.net.
 It displays the current KST station list and chat messages, inserts selected callsigns and locators into DXLog, sends directed messages and macros, calculates QRB/QTF, controls the DXLog rotator command, and uses AirScout to show aircraft-scatter opportunities automatically.